 What to Look for in Durable Socks

-Four out of the five sock brands on this list use Merino wool in their socks.
-Merino is soft, exceptionally high wearing, isn’t itchy, and has very favorable thermal-stable properties.
+Three out of the four sock brands on this list use Merino wool in their socks.
+Merino is soft, exceptionally long wearing, isn’t itchy, and has very favorable thermal-stable properties.
 It will keep you warm in cold weather and cool in hot weather.

 Perhaps the most stunning property of Merino wool is its odor resistance.
 That’s not just in socks either.
 Travelers like backpackers, motorcyclists, and air travelers prefer Merino apparel because of its anti-microbial properties.
 Translation: no stink after literally days of wear.

 I know you won’t believe me.
 I didn’t until I experienced it myself.
 The difference between Merino wool and cotton is downright astonishing.